SHUN-970/Thickness_repair_generator-based-on-Optiland-for-CODE-V/README.md

 - Systems using spherical lens surfaces.
 - Designs with sufficient air-gap and total-length margin.
 - Moderate center-thickness corrections where the initial and target thicknesses are reasonably close.

+- ### CODE V `.seq` input scope

+  The current parser is intended for **prescription-style CODE V `.seq` files** that primarily contain the optical-system definition.

+  It has not yet been validated on general CODE V sequence files containing arbitrary commands, macros, optimization procedures, pickups, zoom configurations, or other executable command sequences.

+  For the current version, it is recommended to export or prepare a `.seq` file containing only the lens prescription and the system data required to reconstruct the optical model.

 ## Running in VS Code